Home > About > Faculty Profiles > Mukti M. Rana, PhD

 3. Daemar Casey: PhD in Optics (Research Area: Ge and Tungsten Based Thin Film based Microbolometer Design and Fabrication)

-4. Ling Cong: PhD in Optics (Research Area: Ge and Tin Based Thin Film based Microbolometer Design and Fabrication)
+4. Ling Cong: PhD in Optics (Research Area: Doped Vanadium Oxide Thin Film based Microbolometer Design and Fabrication)

-6. Marcellus London: Ms in Applied Optics (Research Area: Defects in 2D Materials)
+7. Marcellus London: MS in Applied Optics (Research Area: Defects in 2D Materials)

 Undergraduate Students